mrverb01/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/105116310/177440391-92ec7823-b002-443b-9420-bd1272caf261.png)

 ## Summary
 In preparation for the “silver tsunami” there are an expected 90,398 employees reaching retirement age.
 Currently, there are only 1,549 employee who are mentor eligible.
-Boddy's company will need to embark in a massive hiring spree inorder to fill the upcoming vacant positions.
+Bobby's company will need to embark in a massive hiring spree inorder to fill the upcoming vacant positions.